History of thanksgiving

 During this first "Thanksgiving" the natives weren't actually invited.
 They showed up due to gunfire and rowdy people.
 They thought it was a possible attack only to show up to find a feast was underway.

-For millenniums prior to that, there have been harvest festivals and gatherings, But leave it to the colonizers to name it as their own.
+For millenniums prior to that, there have been harvest festivals and gatherings, spanning continents and cultures.
+However, leave it to the colonizers to name it as their own.
 Many of the holidays we celebrate today are Christian bastardizations of pagan holidays but Thanksgiving isn't QUITE as saturated with Christian influence as other holidays.
-“Thanksgiving” for all intents and purposes is not tied to one specific religion, however, the traditions are a different story.
+Unfortunately, so many people choose blinders they can't see that “Thanksgiving” isn't really about pilgrims and natives but yet another twisted version of what it once was.
+After all the natives had a rich history of harvest festivals before the colonizers ever came.

 In Ancient Rome there was a holiday of Cerelia, which they honored the Goddess of harvest Ceres.
 Between Greek and Roman culture there are roughly 100 different Gods and Goddess associated with the harvest.
 Which was celebrated yearly.
 Harvest celebrations clearly played an important role in their spiritual practice.

-During the Celts and Anglo-Saxon pagan times harvest festivals were just as important.
+The Celts and Anglo-Saxon pagans had a harvest festival that was just as important.
 There was a festival in Britain that evolved into what was called Harvest Home.
-The exact date tended to fluctuate because it was celebrated once all of the autumn crops were finally harvested and they would parade a cartload of crops through the town and have a huge harvest supper.
+The exact date tended to fluctuate because it was celebrated once all of the autumn crops were finally harvested and they would parade a cartload of crops through the town and have a huge harvest supper filled with dancing and merry-making, and they made harvest dolls for rain charms to be planted the following year.

-In modern paganism, you have what is known as Mabon being thankful for the food, and family festival has been around much longer with the Autumn Equinox.
+In modern paganism, you have what is known as Mabon also known as the Autumn Equinox for us that aren't Wiccan.
+Where you are being thankful for the food, and family.

 In my research the most Christian ties this particular holiday (thanksgiving) has is what was called “days of thanksgiving” and that was practiced by the Church of England.
 Where people would set aside one religious day of their choice and “give thanks to god”.
 Because of this.
 The colonists most likely chose the word “thanksgiving” to use.
 Though the festivities were and still are pagan.

-While researching, I also found some scholars to not agree that the Plymouth Rock feast represented the first Thanksgiving in the US.
+Another interesting find that my research turned up is some scholars do not agree that the Plymouth Rock feast represented the first Thanksgiving in the US.
 After all, there have been other recorded events of giving thanks amongst the settlers in North America.

 One of these instances is in 1565 when a Spanish explorer Pedro MenĂ©ndez de AvilĂ© asked members of the local Timucua tribe to dinner in Florida after holding a gathering to thank god for their safe arrival.